PanchoVillaJunior/gov/documents/constitution.md

 ## Article I: Fundamental Principles of Government

 **1. The People and the Head of State**
 The people are the highest authority of the republic.
 The President is merely a servant of the people, elected every three years at a national assembly.
 The Head of State may only be removed by constitutional procedures enumerated below.
+An integral part of power is the People’s Council, which serves as the government, and for the purposes of this Constitution, both terms are interchangeable.

 *Note: The Zapatistas strongly emphasize direct democracy and collective decision-making, reflected in this article.*

 **1a.
 Removal of the President by Council Vote**
-The President may be removed at any time by a two-thirds majority of the People’s Council (government), if the Council concludes that the President acts against the interests of the people.
+The President may be removed at any time by a two-thirds majority of the People’s Council, if the Council concludes that the President acts against the interests of the people.

 *Note: This clause reinforces the principle of presidential accountability to the collective and allows flexible solutions in crisis situations.*

 **1b.
 Removal of the President for Treason**
-If the Supreme Community Court, composed of representatives of the people previously confirmed by the People’s Council (government), finds the President guilty of treason, the President is automatically removed from office and an authorized tribunal appoints an interim head of state.
+If the Supreme Community Court, composed of representatives of the people previously confirmed by the People’s Council, finds the President guilty of treason, the President is automatically removed from office and an authorized tribunal appoints an interim head of state.

 *Note: Ensures legal protection of the republic against the gravest forms of treason and clearly defines consequences for effective gameplay.*